-- big posters with client and patient pictures from your wellness center or clinic
+- Posters with client and patient pictures from your wellness center or clinic

-- someone in a fun (but relevant, please!) costume to attract attention
+- Fun (but relevant, please!) costumes to attract attention

-- hold a drawing with a huge and highly noticeable fishbowl or other business card or entry form collection container that gets folks to slow down and look
+- A fishbowl drawing (decorated, of course) to collect business card or entry forms that get folks to slow down and look

-- greet people warmly and shake their hands
+- Greet people warmly and make eye contact

 Health fair marketing incentives that encourage people to visit your health fair booth and that encourage them to hand over their contact info are fine.

-Do not waste your money on trinkets and trash – cheap logo’d merchandise often unrelated or only vaguely related to your business.
+Do not waste your money on trinkets and trash—cheap logoed merchandise often unrelated or only vaguely related to your business.